dcaba/slides/src/171218_tcpgoonAtBcnNetworkMeetup/5_closure.md

 0
 ```

-## What's in your backlog?
-See our public issue list in Github.
-In addition to Service Discovery integration (now Eureka), one of the expected big changes is implementing extra "modes":

-* Incremental mode, and report first failure (stress)
-* Time-restricted execution: a target is defined and execution is successful if it does not time out.

 ## Is this now part of YAMS' acceptance tests?
 Not yet.
 Stress test ELBs is not the objective, so Service Discovery integration is required (& ongoing).